Skip to Content

 There is water in the bowl of the toilet prior to it being used but there is no extra water that flushes down the waste, instead, the waste is sucked down.

-Suction toilets make perfect sense on cruise ships, as it reduces the amount of water needed considerably.
+Suction toilets make perfect sense on cruise ships, as it reduce the amount of water needed considerably.

 I remember cruising as a child and being terrified of the loud suction sound of the toilet.
-Some cruise ships also have automatic sensors that flush the toilet when the guest stands which was one of the reasons I was so afraid of the loud noise.
-It went off once when I was still sat down and it scared me so much!
+Some ships also have automatic sensors that flush the toilet when the guest stands up.
+Once the toilet flushed when I was still sat down – and it scared me so much!

 How do You Flush a Cruise Ship Toilet?